ReginaAbena19/Fitness-Project-/README.md

 ### by Alexandra, Delia, Raghad, Regina and Yasmine

-We are proud to introduce Fitly, a new and innovative workout video generator that ensures that anyone, regardless of fitness level, experience or confidence can achieve their fitness goals.
+We are proud to introduce Fitly, a new and innovative fitness workout generator that ensures that anyone, regardless of fitness level, experience or confidence can achieve their fitness goals.

 **What is Fitly?**

-Fitly is a web-based application that generates Youtube workout videos for the user based on the user's selection of:
-1. The muscle group that they want to target
-2. Whether they wish to do a workout at home or at the gym

-Fitly then generates 3 recommended workout videos which are embedded in the web app, based on the user's selection.
+Fitly is a web-based application that recommends a workout for a user based on the user’s target muscle group and whether they want to perform a workout at home or in the gym.
+Fitly integrates with an API called GoogleClientAPI to offer a user a repository of over 200 of the top-recommended workout videos hosted on YouTube, in addition to an extra database of written workout guides.

 **Why was Fitly built?**